Aeonium 'Chanel' is a striking variegated plant that resembles the hybrid sold as Aeonium 'Lina', but its leaves have a narrower green inner portion.

 How to Grow and Care for Aeonium 'Chanel'

 Light: Aeonium 'Chanel' thrives in full sun to partial shade, but in summer, light shade may be necessary, especially during the hotter afternoon hours.
-When growing indoors, ensure it receives as much bright indirect light as possible to prevent the plant from becoming leggy and stretched.
+When growing indoors, ensure the plant receives as much bright, indirect light as possible to prevent it from becoming leggy and stretched.

 Temperature: Aeonium 'Chanel' does not like hot or dry weather, so it may go dormant in summer.
-It grows best in USDA Plant Hardiness Zones 10a to 11b, with average minimum winter temperatures ranging from 30 to 50 °F (-1.1 to 10 °C).
+It grows best in USDA Plant Hardiness Zones 10a to 11b, with average minimum winter temperatures ranging from 30°F to 50°F (- 1.1°C to 10°C).

-Watering: Water the plant thoroughly in spring and fall, allowing the soil to dry before watering again.
+Watering: Water the plant thoroughly in the spring and fall, allowing the soil to dry between waterings.
 During the winter, water it more sparingly.
 Although this plant requires more water than most succulents, too much moisture can lead to root rot.
 Stop watering except in arid conditions during its summer dormancy.

-Fertilizing: Apply a water-soluble fertilizer diluted to half the recommended strength during the growing season to stimulate growth and improve the plant's appearance.
+Fertilizing: Apply a water-soluble fertilizer diluted to half-strength during the growing season to stimulate growth and improve the plant's appearance.

-Repotting: If growing Aeonium 'Chanel' in a container, repot it every two to three years during the spring.
-Choose a container with drainage holes to prevent root rot.
+Repotting: If you're growing Aeonium 'Chanel' in a container, repot it every 2 to 3 years in the spring.
+Choose a container with drainage holes to prevent root rot from occurring.

 Learn more at How to Grow and Care for Aeonium.